 Under the existing licensing systems alcohol, entertainment and late night refreshment are licensed separately, magistrates dealing with alcohol and councils dealing with refreshment and public entertainment.
 The new regime amalgamates the existing systems under the supervision of the local licensing authority, with three main licenses (Premises Licence, Personal Licence, Club Premises Certificate) and one notice (Temporary Event Notice).
 The government hopes this will simplify the area of licensing.

-The introduction of personal licenses to regulate individuals working in the licensed trade is a new concept.
 A personal license authorises the person specified to sell or supply alcohol in accordance with a premises licence.
-Personal licences are valid for ten years and 'portable'.
+Personal licences are 'portable'.
 Click here to search the public register.

 To apply for a personal licence click here